-Foreign Language Requirement PE majors must demonstrate proficiency in a modern language other than English by the last semester of their senior year.
+Foreign Language Requirement Political Economy majors must demonstrate proficiency in a modern language other than English by the last semester of their senior year.
 Proficiency is equivalent to the ability achieved in four college-level semesters (or two years).
 Language courses taken in high school do not satisfy this requirement.
 See below for details on how to fulfill the foreign language requirement.
-Note: Languages accepted by the College of Letters and Science are not automatically accepted by the PE department.
-Please check with a PE advisor for eliqible languages.
-How to fulfill the foreign language requirement There are a variety of ways to fulfill the four-semester language requirement for PE, depending on the individual and his or her background and ability.
+Note: Languages accepted by the College of Letters and Science are not automatically accepted by the Political Economy department.
+Please check with a Political Economy advisor for eligible languages.
+How to fulfill the foreign language requirement There are a variety of ways to fulfill the four-semester language requirement for Political Economy, depending on the individual and his or her background and ability.
 Advanced Placement (AP) or International Baccalaureate (IB) Tests: An AP score of 5 or an International Baccalaureate (IB) score of 7 (higher level) will complete this requirement.
 An AP score of 4 will place a student into the fourth-semester college level course.
 A score of 3 will place a student into the third-semester college level course.
-Documentation of AP scores must be provided.
+Documentation of AP scores must be provided if your AP score is not visible on your CalCentral Transfer Credit Report.
 Coursework: Any combination of college courses, summer programs, or college-level study abroad programs may satisfy the language requirement.
-At a minimum, students must complete the fourth semester (i.e., the second semester of intermediate level) of language with a grade of C- or better in order to fulfill the requirement.
-The first, second, and third-level courses may be taken on a Pass/No Pass basis.
+Language classes are the only classes that may be taken Pass/No Pass to meet the major requirement.
 Language courses need not be taken at UCB.
 Courses taken at a community college or any accredited school or university may be acceptable.
-Transcripts must be submitted and evaluated by an IAS advisor.
+Transcripts must be submitted and evaluated by an Political Economy advisor.
 A one-semester upper division course taken abroad in the target language may satisfy the foreign language requirement, depending on the school and program followed.
 High school completion in a non-English language and Proficiency Tests: Students with native, advanced background or those who were educated in a non-English language through the completion of high school or the equivalent may wish to satisfy this requirement with that experience.
 This requires a language proficiency exam.
 Chinese, Japanese and Korean proficiency exams are administered by EALC on the Tuesday before instructions starts every semester.
 Check the EALC website at http://ealc.berkeley.edu/programs/undergraduate/proficiency-exams Results of the exam will indicate the level of the foreign language that students are eligible to register for.
 In order to waive the language requirement, test results must show that the student has completed the equivalent of four semesters of language studies (end of intermediate level) or higher.
 Note that EALC waitlists all students that register for language courses regardless of when registration takes place, and the department scheduler adjusts student enrollment based on the results of the placement exam during the first week of instruction.
-Students planning to take a proficiency exam in a non-Asian language in order to waive the language requirement should consult with an IAS advisor.
+Students planning to take a proficiency exam in a non-Asian language in order to waive the language requirement should consult with an Political Economy advisor.
 Proficiency tests may be taken once per semester.
 Upper-division Requirements: Nine courses Important to note: